kennethd/coursera-getdata-009-project/README.md

-The same set of function arguments are passed all the way up the stack, as far as each variable makes sense, so just as you can pass `zipFile` and `exdir` to `getTidyData`, if you want to load the original subset, you can pass the same values to `getStdsAndMeansSubset`:
+The same set of function arguments are passed all the way up the stack, as far as each variable makes sense, so just as you can pass `zipFile` and `exdir` to `getTidyData`, if you want to load the intermediate subset from step 4 of the instructions, you can pass the same values to `getStdsAndMeansSubset`:

 ```
 ss <- getStdsAndMeansSubset(zipFile="getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip",